Aliases for CANX Gene

 External Ids for CANX Gene

 This gene encodes a member of the calnexin family of molecular chaperones.
 The encoded protein is a calcium-binding, endoplasmic reticulum (ER)-associated protein that interacts transiently with newly synthesized N-linked glycoproteins, facilitating protein folding and assembly.
 It may also play a central role in the quality control of protein folding by retaining incorrectly folded protein subunits within the ER for degradation.
-Alternatively spliced transcript variants encoding the same protein have been described. [provided by RefSeq, Jul 2008]
+Alternatively spliced transcript variants encoding different isoforms have been described. [provided by RefSeq, Jun 2018]

 GeneCards Summary for CANX Gene

 CANX (Calnexin) is a Protein Coding gene.
-Diseases associated with CANX include orbital melanoma.
-Among its related pathways are Disease and Class I MHC mediated antigen processing and presentation.
-GO annotations related to this gene include calcium ion binding and apolipoprotein binding.
-An important paralog of this gene is CALR.
+Diseases associated with CANX include Glossopharyngeal Nerve Disease and Maxillary Sinus Squamous Cell Carcinoma.
+Among its related pathways are HIV Life Cycle and Calnexin/calreticulin cycle.
+Gene Ontology (GO) annotations related to this gene include carbohydrate binding.
+An important paralog of this gene is CLGN.